ropensci/roweb/_drafts/2015-05-15-database-interfaces.md

 library("elastic")
 ```

 `elastic` is a powerful document database with a built in query engine.
-It speaks JSON by default, has a nice HTTP API, which we use to communicate with `elastic` from R. What's great about `elastic` over e.g., `Solr` is that you don't have to worry about specifying a schema for your data.
+It speaks JSON, has a nice HTTP API, which we use to communicate with `elastic` from R. What's great about `elastic` over e.g., `Solr` is that you don't have to worry about specifying a schema for your data.
 You can simply put data in, and then query on that data.
-Of course you can [specify configuration settings](http://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html).
+You can [specify configuration settings](http://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html).

 ### Example